-Microsoft last year announced that basic authentication will be discontinued in their products starting October 2020.
-Google had a similar announcement earlier.
+Microsoft announced that basic authentication will be discontinued in their products starting October 2020.
+Google had a similar announcement in the same year.
 This applies to both Office 365, Exchange and Google, GSuite accounts.

 To cater to this, v3.2 build 1049 introduces full support for Microsoft based second factor authentication (OAuth) and Google’s second factor authentication OAuth for cloud-based or hybrid environments.

 This new build now includes support for modern authentication for these types of mail servers:

 - Exchange (non on-prem deployments)

 Shown below is an example of a popup using Microsoft authentication.
 The program currently triggers this popup only if the following are met:

 - Basic authentication fails to work (tries basic by default always)

 - Password is incorrect